Rangers build big early lead off Valdez, hold on for 5-4 win over Astros to take 2-0 lead in ALCS

 Jeremy Peña flied out to deep right field for the first out in the Houston ninth.
 Yainer Diaz then grounded out and Jose Altuve flied to center, giving Leclerc his second save of the series.

 The Astros, who went 39-42 at home in the regular season, continued to struggle at Minute Maid Park.
-The defending champions fell to 1-3 at home in the playoffs this season.
+The defending champions fell to 1-3 at home in the playoffs this year.

 The Rangers jumped all over Valdez.
-Semien smacking the first pitch to center field for a single.
-Corey Seager sent his next pitch to left field for another single before Valdez made two errors on the same play on a ball hit by Robbie Grossman.
+Marcus Semien smacked the first pitch to center field for a single.
+Corey Seager singled to left on the second pitch before Valdez made two errors on one play.

 Valdez put his hands on his knees and shook his head at the end of the play.